ryan-hill/course-in-a-box/modules/getting started/_posts/2001-01-01-rstudio-projects.md

 * Relative file paths (no messing with `setwd()`)
 * Centralized location for data, scripts, and content
+* History of commands and data objects
 * Shareable, reproducible, and transparent

 To create a new project, click on the File menu at the top and select 'New project...'

 ![](../../../img/rstudio_proj.jpg)

-It's ofen hard to determine the scope of a project.
+It's often hard to determine the scope of a project.
 When should a new project be created?
 Should one project be used for a dissertation?
 Probably not.
 What about one project for manipulating one data file?
 Probably not.
 To help you determine the scope of each project, think about these questions:

 * What is the purpose of using R right now?
 * Am I manipulating multiple files?